Taught course

 Course content

-The programme offers an in-depth study of all the different aspects of the contemporary regime of international economic law.
+The LLM in International Economic Law offers an in-depth study of all the different aspects of the contemporary regime of international economic law.
 Unlike most other programmes, it overcomes the division between the main branches of international economic governance - world trade, investment, and finance - and raises awareness for common themes and challenges facing international economic law in these different areas.

 • The core course is designed to provide a bird’s-eye-view of the field of international economic governance and the multiple roles played by international law in that context.